Harikrishnan6336/Image_Classifier/README.md

 For more awesome Teachable Machine resources visit [The Awesome Teachable Machine List](https://github.com/SashiDo/awesome-teachable-machine)

+If you love this repo, consider giving it a star🌟.

 ### 👨🏻‍🏫  Prerequisites

 To install all the dependencies, run: